dawnmy/tsvkit/README.md

 - Every command accepts files or `-` (stdin) and auto-detects `.tsv`, `.tsv.gz`, and `.tsv.xz` inputs.
 - Add `-H/--no-header` when your data lacks a header row; selectors fall back to 1-based indices.
 - Commands are stream-friendly—pipe them freely to build larger workflows.
+- Use `-C/--comment-char`, `-E/--ignore-empty-row`, and `-I/--ignore-illegal-row` on any subcommand to control how input lines are filtered before processing.

 ---